S-Thejaswini/DISASTERAI/README.md

 ✅ **Alerts & Warnings** to notify users about flood risks in their location.
 ✅ **Preparedness Assistance** by offering a checklist of essential items and documents.

-By leveraging **machine learning models and AI-powered automation**, this system ensures timely disaster forecasting and response, helping individuals stay informed and prepared.
+By leveraging **machine learning models**, this system ensures timely disaster forecasting and response, helping individuals stay informed and prepared.